 Detailed regulations regarding the MPA are contained in the MPA Policy Memorandum, available to matriculating students through the IPS office.
-Questions may be addressed to the student services personnel at the Institute or to the department chair or director.
+Questions may be addressed to the student services personnel at the Institute or to the director.

-Post-Baccalaureate Certificate in Human Resources Development
+Certificate in Human Resources

 The 25 credit Certificate in Human Resources provides basic analytical skills for active and aspiring professionals in public personnel management, labor relations, employment ("manpower") policy, and training and development.
-Program details are available from the certificate coordinator at the Institute of Public Service.
+Graduate program details are available from the certificate coordinator at the Institute of Public Service.